 How do I set up a free chapter/non-chartered chapter website hosted by the Texas Exes?

-Are chapter donations and event entry-fees tax deductible?
+Are chapter/network donations and event entry-fees tax deductible?

-Donations to the chapter scholarship fund are tax deductible.
-Checks to the chapter scholarship fund need to be made to Texas Exes.
+Donations to the chapter/network scholarship fund are tax deductible.
+Checks to the chapter/network scholarship fund need to be made to Texas Exes with the chapter/network name in the memo line.
 Event-entry fees are tax-deductible for the amount over the fair market value of the ticket price.
 The "fair market value" is the cost of the goods and services received at the event- e.g. if a meal at the event’s restaurant would normally cost $25, that’s the ticket’s fair market value.

 What are the annual deadlines for charter establishments and renewal documents?

 The deadline for charter establishment and renewal is on June 1 of every year.
-The documents needed for charter establishment and renewal are the signed charter agreement, officer report, financial statement and chapter by-laws.
-The chapter by-laws only need to be resubmitted when amendments have been made.
-When establishing a new chapter, the chapter by-laws must be signed by 10 current Texas Exes members.
+The documents needed for charter establishment and renewal are the signed charter agreement, officer report, financial statement and chapter/network by-laws.
+The renewal process can be found online, here.
+The by-laws only need to be resubmitted when amendments have been made.
+When establishing a new chapter/network, the by-laws must be signed by 10 current Texas Exes members.
 The by-laws remain on file with the Association.
-Non-chartered chapters also need to sign and return their non-chartered chapter agreement by June 1.
+Non-chartered chapters/networks also need to sign and return their non-chartered chapter/network agreement by June 1.